lsegundo11/Ishkara/Characters/PC/El Condor.md

 seemed like a better oppurtunity than fighting. gets to help folks like his bros; doens't get hit in the face

 # Notes:
-Goliath Barbarian
+- Goliath Barbarian
-not into pegging...like...at all
+- not into pegging...like...at all
+- Atheist

 Rage Color: e82626